 - In 1971, an aquatic reserve in the waters adjoining the Seal Beach foreshore was proclaimed

 - In 1972, the reserve became the Seal Bay Conservation Park – which it remains today

 - The reimagine engagement process will kick off during June 2020, finishing in September 2020

 Seal Bay has been home to an Australian sea lion population for thousands of years and offers one of the most exceptional nature-based experiences in the world.
-It is the only place in the world where you can see Australian sea lions – an endangered species – at close quarters in their home environment.

 The majority of visitors to Kangaroo Island visit Seal Bay and along with Flinders Chase National Park, is one of the island’s top attractions.

 It was considered timely in light of the opportunity to reimagine the connected parks and wilderness areas of western Kangaroo Island to also consider what could be reimagined at Seal Bay to integrate all of these locations into a world-class, cohesive and authentic Kangaroo Island experience as part of the Reimage KI engagement.

 Following the Reimagine KI engagement process, two community framework documents have now been released, one for Western KI Parks and one for Seal Bay, that summarise the community vision, guiding principles, opportunities and ideas for future-focused, quality visitor experiences within Kangaroo Island parks.
 To find out more visit Reimagine KI.